My Quick Ben Hogan Edge Irons Review: They’re my Favorite Hogan Irons, by far and on par with the best on the market.

 Distance: This is one of the things that got my attention immediately.
 Easy distance.
 The ball jumps off the face of my irons when I hit them solidly, but I also maintain control.
 I didn’t have to “go after” them.

-Trajectory: The EDGE irons mirrored the trajectory of my clubs from the first solid strike.
+Trajectory: The Edges mirrored the trajectory of my clubs from the first solid strike.
 I hit my irons medium-high to high, and I hit these the same.
 Very confidence inspiring.

 Shape: I was able to hit draws and fades as easily with these clubs as with mine.